-The data needs to be stored securely for five years and then destroyed.
+The data needs to be stored securely for as long as is necessary for the purpose and then destroyed.
 Both the applicant and their supervisor are responsible for the data security and the project.

 Please include a full address and contact number for both the applicant and the supervisor within the REC application.
 It is insufficient for a masters/undergraduate student to be solely responsible for the data by themselves.
 This was recently decided by the research committee to whom the REC reports.

 Projects which have already received ethics approval from other recognised ethics committees (e.g. the HSE, Beaumont Hospital) can get an RCSI REC approval letter once the applicant has sent the REC a copy of the finalised version of the application that received approval and a copy of a signed approval letter from the given authority that includes the title of the study as stated in the application and the names of the applicants, upon receiving this the REC will issue a letter of acceptance of the given authorities approval.